auth0/docs/articles/migrations/index.md

 For detailed steps and code samples on how to get a token, see [How to get an Access Token](/tokens/access-token#how-to-get-an-access-token).

 Applications must be updated by June 1, 2018, when the ability to use ID Tokens will be disabled.
-Migration guides will be available by the end of February 2018.
+Migration guides will be available by the end of March 2018.

 #### Am I affected by the change?